torkvato/CombatStats-MM67-mod/README.md

 ![image](https://github.com/user-attachments/assets/fc77963c-196b-4448-b2b7-a148eb8a0734)

-**Damage taken**
+**Damage taken
-Damage taken per each party member is accumulated over map/full game/segment and shoun in one of the [ALT-Click] tables.
+Damage taken per each party member is accumulated over map/full game/segment and shown by [RightClick] on vitality There is sorting by damage kind and also summary by party member.
-Currently it is divided between melee/ranged/spell.

-Only damage originated from monsters (and fellow casters) is counted.
+Simularly, map-segment-full data is accessible with [ALT] and [CTRL] Only damage originated from monsters (and fellow casters) and in-game traps (marked as "???") is counted.
-Traps and fall damage have no "author" and is not [yet] included in the statictic.
+Chest traps and fall damage have no "author" and is not included in the statictic.

 **Records**
 Mod will record best hits with melee, ranged and magic separately (also, independently for three data sets: map, full and segment)\